keenanhi/keenanhi.github.io/back-to-basics/_posts/2015-12-26-Preparing-Your-Mix.md

 ---
 subtitle: Back to Basics
-title: Prepare Your Mix For Mastering
+title: Preparing Your Mix For Mastering
 layout: post
 description: "4 steps to get your mix ready for mastering"
 soundcloud: "off"